charlesreid1-docker/pod-charlesreid1/docs/Service_mediawiki.md

-The configuration files mentioned above (LocalSettings, skins, and extensions) must be coiped into the container at build time.
+The configuration files mentioned above (LocalSettings, skins, and extensions) must be copied into the container at build time.

 This is done in the MediaWiki Dockerfile - see [d-mediawiki](https://git.charlesreid1.com/docker/d-mediawiki).